The Ultimate Sons of The Forest Guide

 Multiplayer Walkthrough Guide:

-Instructs how to host and join multiplayer sessions, manage saves, and coordinate roles across 8-player co-op.
-Details shared item spawns, revives, team strategy, and major Patch 1.0 co-op improvements that enhance stability and AI behaviour.
+Instructs how to host and join multiplayer sessions, coordinate roles across eight-player co-op, and manage shared resources during group survival.
+It also details revives, item behaviour, team strategy, and the Patch 1.0 improvements that made co-op more stable and responsive.

 Once you’ve mastered the basics of co-op and keeping your progress secure, the next step is learning how to control the island itself.
 The following section covers every available console command and item ID, showing you how to use them responsibly for testing, exploration, or creative freedom without breaking your save.